 Let dry for 72 hours before placing anything on counters.
 I had to put everything back after 12 hours since I had a BBQ I was hosting the next day.
 Of course, that is how I usually work…my impulsive decision to choose the day before the BBQ to finish the counters.
 Fortunately, nothing happened to the counters and we were fine after the 12 hours.
 I would still definitely recommend the 72 hours to play it safe, and not host a BBQ the next day!

 This time around the counters feel more authentic and came out much smoother.
 They are not perfect…but I love the imperfect look of them, makes them more rustic (that’s what the hubby and I say every time something turns out scratched, scuffed, nicked or has extra holes) Thank goodness for rustic design.

 Just thought I would flash a photo of the before kitchen again…if this is your first time stopping by.

-You can see the counters were laminate and we used the concrete right over top these.
+You can see the counters were laminate and we used the concrete right on top of them.